getastro/Astro/README.md

 A JavaScript framework to render JSON content, regardless skill level.

 Astro renders JSON in a simple way.
-Using only data attributes in the HTML markup, renders publicly available JSON content that does not require authentication from WordPress.com or WordPress.org websites using Jetpack's REST JSON API.
+Using only data attributes in the HTML markup, renders publicly available JSON content that does not require authentication from WordPress.com or WordPress.org websites using Jetpack's REST JSON API or WP-API Version 2.0.
 See it in action: [Astro home page](http://ting-y.github.io/Astro).

 **Hightlights:**